charif1031/Modern-Ecommerce-Platforms/README.md

 ![home one](img/shoppage.png)

+### Cart

+Users can add products to their virtual shopping cart while continuing to browse the store.
+The shopping cart holds the selected products until the customer is ready to proceed with checkout.

 # BPMN Diagram

 BPMN is summarized from the Business Process Model and Notation.
 It is a standard and direction for displaying business information (Business Process Model).
 It is a part that must explain work to the general public, not just computer scientists or people learning about IT.
 Come especially understand